We have put all the information you need to be prepared in this blog.

+We have put all the information you need to be prepared in this blog.

 No. You will not be employed by BWRU nor paid.
 As a volunteer you are entitled to enter on a temporary visitors permit (e.g. tourism permit).
 Tourist visiting visas are usually (for most countries) issued for three months/90 days upon entry in South Africa.
 However, we do recommend that you contact the South African Embassy or Consulate in your country and check the below list of visa exempt countries to confirm this: – Immmigration-services/exempt-countries

-NB: If you arrive on the internship prior to the 1st of the month ( or staying longer), you will be required to pay additional daily accommodation and meals fee of USD40 / day.
+NB: If you arrive on the volunteer program prior to the 1st of the month ( or staying longer), you will be required to pay additional daily accommodation and meals fee of R400/day

 To confirm your booking, you will be required to pay a $500 non-refundable deposit.
 The remainder of the payment is due one month before you arrive in country.
 You are welcome to change the dates of your program if space permits, but we do not refund deposits.

 Chat to one of our program specialists.
 We are available to email, skype or whatsapp at any time.
 Connect here – Connect with program specialist.

 The Blue Wilderness Research Unit is a subsidiary of Blue Wilderness.
 Our core purpose is to conduct original shark research, conservation and education programs at Aliwal Shoal, South Africa.
 We achieve these goals though collaborating with affiliated scientists and postgraduate students.